Legal editing

 What does a legal proofreader do?

-A legal proofreader, or copy editor, corrects spelling and grammar, and aligns a written document of a legal nature with a specific house style.
-A legal proofreader does not check for consistency, use of legal terms, legal usage, accuracy of citations, or effectiveness/credibility of argumentation.
+A legal proofreader corrects spelling, syntax and grammar, and aligns a written document of a legal nature with a specific house style.
+A legal proofreader also checks for consistency, use of legal terms, legal usage, and accuracy of citations, but does not analyse an author’s argumentation.
+In other words, a legal proofreader does not make substantive changes, except for signalling manifest errors in the text.

 machon editing is committed to providing added value, accuracy and quality as an active partner in the legal drafting process.
 We guarantee timely delivery, at market-friendly fees, and strict confidentiality.